Fortune-Ndlovu/strava-app/README.md

 If you encounter any issues or have feedback on the project, please feel free to [create an issue](https://github.com/yourusername/strava-app/issues).
 Your input is valuable in making this project better!

 Thank you for your interest and contribution to the Strava Replica project.
-Let's work together to create an amazing application for sports and fitness enthusiasts!